canonical/kafka-operator/docs/explanation/cryptography.md

 1. username and password exchanged using SCRAM-SHA-512 protocols
 2. client certificates or CA (mTLS)

-When using SCRAM, usernames and passwords are stored in Apache ZooKeeper to be used by the Apache Kafka processes, in peer-relation data to be used by the Apache Kafka charm and in external relation to be shared with client applications.
+3. OAuth Authentication using [Hydra](https://discourse.charmhub.io/t/how-to-connect-to-kafka-using-hydra-as-oidc-provider/14610) or [Google](https://discourse.charmhub.io/t/how-to-connect-to-kafka-using-google-as-oidc-provider/14611)

-Starting from revision 168 of Charmed Apache Kafka, Juju secrets are used for storing the credentials instead of plain text.
+When using SCRAM, usernames and passwords are stored in the KRaft controller metadata logs, in plaintext in configuration files on the broker and controller units, and in Juju secrets.

-When using mTLS, client certificates are loaded into a `tls-certificates` operator and provided to the Charmed Apache Kafka via the plain-text unencrypted relation.
-Certificates are stored in the password-protected Truststore file.
+When using mTLS, client certificates provided to the Apache Kafka cluster via Juju secrets by related charms are stored in password-protected JKS truststores.